-CYF local leadership team is divided in four teams: Outreach, Personal Development, Education and Tech Projects.
+CYF local leadership team is divided in four teams: Community Coordination, Professional Development, Tech Education, Employability and Products/Final Projects.
 The main responsibilities are:

 - Help Promoting the Organisation